Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 > cd build/bin/debug
 7. Lastly, drag any .txt test files into this same directory and run using:
 > ./pokerEval [FILENAME].txt
-8. The GoogleTest suite will then run.
+8. The core program will then run along with creating a .txt file called "Output.txt" which records the results.
+It will be overwritten in successive runs!

 #### ~g++ Method~ (UNDER REDESIGN)